 Bake at 350 degrees Fahrenheit for one hour (that "moderate oven").

-With some homemade strawberry cream cheese, it makes and absolutely incredible tea sandwich.
+My favorite variation is to use homemade strawberry cream cheese.
+It makes and absolutely incredible tea sandwich.

 Of course, date nut bread is so delicious that it doesn't need anything, really.
 Just cut me a slice and I'm happy.

 Printable Old Fashioned Date Nut Bread Recipe: